bigchaindb/org/ROADMAP.md

 * **when: In progress**: Issues and PRs with the "when: In progress" label
 * **Done**: Issues closed in the last week

 You can filter that board by label, who is assigned, milestone, and source repo.
-Here are some filter shortcuts for specific labels:
+Shortcuts for specific labels:

 | **Label** | **Meaning** |
 |-----------|-------------|